The 4 Stages of Addiction Treatment: Steps to Recovery

 This step of rehab is usually safe when undergone in a supervised medical setting.
 But because the symptoms of sudden withdrawal can be unpleasant and in some cases dangerous, medications may be used to ease them.
 The severity of detox symptoms varies widely, based on the type of addiction or volume of alcohol used, how long they were used, the individual’s body type and metabolism, and whether there are other addictions or mental health issues involved.

 Even after the initial stages of withdrawal have passed, some people may experience a rehabilitation step that some have labeled Post-Acute Withdrawal Syndrome or PAWS.
 This, if it occurs, can last for months, and is characterized by irritation, panic, anxiety, trouble sleeping, poor concentration, and depression.
-Even if you don’t experience PAWS, it’s important to realize that you are not likely to transition into feeling great, so you will probably need to lean on your rehab community for support.
+Even if one doesn’t experience PAWS, it’s important to realize that one is not likely to transition into feeling great, so one will probably need to lean on the rehab community for support.

 Stage 3: Rehabilitation / Finding A New Way Of Living